 There are no workshops scheduled to take place at this conference.

 The EAPL is also pleased to announce the second annual Wagenaar Symposium.
 The aim of this symposium is to showcase the interdisciplinary nature of EAPL by drawing together research that spans the legal (detection, trial) and psychological (support, intervention) aspects of a particular crime-type.
 Participants in this symposium will be by invitation only, and the symposium will feature a discussant in order to draw out the salient issues from the portfolio of research presented.

 Students and Early Career

 The EAPL hopes to call attention to high-quality student research (undergraduate, masters, and doctoral) and facilitate student involvement in the field.
-In line with this, the EAPL will host a number of events intended for student and early career members at the 2013 conference.
-There are also a number of student awards available for this conference, including two travel awards and a “best paper” award for which students need to enter their submissions before the conference (each worth 150 euro), and three poster awards that will be determined during the conference (worth 200, 150, and 100 euro respectively).
+In line with this, the EAPL will host a number of events intended for student and early career members at the 2014 conference.
+There are also a number of student awards available for this conference, including three "best paper” awards for which students need to enter their submissions before the conference (each worth 150 euro), and three poster awards that will be determined during the conference (worth 200, 150, and 100 euro respectively).
 Undergraduate, masters, and PhD level members are eligible for this funding.
-For more information on student involvement at the 2013 conference visit www.eaplstudent.com.
+For more information on student involvement at the 2014 conference visit www.eaplstudent.com.

 For information on applying for student awards click here.

-We look forward to seeing you in Coventry.
+We look forward to seeing you in Russia.